OpenNebula/docs/source/deployment/authentication_setup/ssh_auth.rst

     oneadmin@frontend $ oneuser passwd <id|name> --ssh --read-file /tmp/pub_key

-As with the ``create`` command, you can specify the public key as the second parameter, or use the user's private key with the ``–key`` option.
+As with the ``create`` command, you can specify the public key as the second parameter, or use the user's private key with the ``--key`` option.

 User Login
 ----------

 Users must execute the 'oneuser login' command to generate a login token.
 The token will be stored in the $ONE\_AUTH environment variable.
-The command requires the OpenNebula username, and the authentication method (``–ssh`` in this case).
+The command requires the OpenNebula username, and the authentication method (``--ssh`` in this case).

 .. code::

     newuser@frontend $ oneuser login newuser --ssh

-The default ssh key is assumed to be in ``~/.ssh/id_rsa``, otherwise the path can be specified with the ``–key`` option.
+The default ssh key is assumed to be in ``~/.ssh/id_rsa``, otherwise the path can be specified with the ``--key`` option.

 The generated token has a default **expiration time** of 10 hour.
-You can change that with the ``–time`` option.
+You can change that with the ``--time`` option.